KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 At runtime, shaders will use virtual coordinates rather than physical coordinates.
 These virtual coordinates are translated to physical coordinates using the page table.
 When the data that the virtual coordinates reference is not currently resident in physical memory, this results in a page fault.
 Some mechanism (such as readback SSBO) needs to be used to tell the CPU to perform an allocation and prepare the physical memory for use.

-Sparse virtual shadow mapping borrows all of these ideas with one exception: page faults don't require us to read from secondary storage.
-Instead, page faults represent a piece of memory that we need to render shadows into in order for the shaders to compute shadowing or post processing effects properly.
+Sparse virtual shadow mapping borrows all these ideas with one exception: page faults don't require us to read from secondary storage.
+Instead, page faults represent a piece of memory that we need to render shadows into so that the shaders can compute shadowing or post processing effects properly.

 ### Clipmaps